How It Works (including taking your own dental impression, warranty information, and defects/wear policy)

 A: At Sentinel Mouthguards, we take comfort into big consideration because we want you to actually wear your appliance.
 On our shopping site, we give customers an option to choose your own thickness based on your needs and comfort level.
-If you absolutely cannot stand the idea of wearing a night guard, a thin or ultra thin night guard will be an easy transition and yes, any foreign object that is in the mouth feels well…foreign at first but the good news is, you will adapt to sleeping with it in.
+If you absolutely cannot stand the idea of wearing a night guard, a thin or ultra thin night guard will be an easy transition and yes, any new object that is in the mouth feels well…new ans weird at first but the good news is, you will adapt to sleeping with it in.
 A custom mouth guard is far superior to over the counter “one size fits all” types so you’re already ahead of many by choosing to go the custom route.
 Many of our customers claim that they now gotten so used to wearing a night guard, that they cannot sleep WITHOUT their night guard in.
 Imagine that!

 Q: How do I know which dental night guard to choose?

 A: Any of our night guards will serve the function of protecting your teeth from the effects of bruxism.
 Email us if you’re confused about which to choose.
 We will be happy to help.
-Also, you can ask your dentist which night guard type he plans to make you.
-Hard material?
-Soft?
-A combination of both?
-How thick is he planning to make it?

 A: As far as thickness goes–the thicker the guard, the more durable it will be however a thicker guard also feels bulkier in the mouth.
 A thinner guard will be more comfortable but may wear down quicker.The 1mm thickness is typically recommended for daytime use only as it is very thin.
 2mm is more durable and is suggested for night use.
 3mm (available in soft type only) is for very heavy grinding or clenching.